AvaProtocol/OAK-docs/_docs/identity.md

 ![request-judgement](../../assets/img/identity/request-judgement.png)

 - regIndex: The index of registrars.
-- maxFee: You need to provide a fee higher than registrar.
+- maxFee: You need to provide a fee in `Planck` higher than registrar.

 ## Asks registrar to approve judgement